-Paradiddles On Drums.
-The Secret Sauce Of Drumming
+How To Use Paradiddles On Drums – The Secret Drumming Sauce

-What do great drummers like Tony Royster Jr., Mark Guiliana, Dennis Chambers, Buddy Rich, Steve Gadd, Vinnie Colaiuta, Chris Coleman and Jeff Hamilton have in common?
-Paradiddles.
+All great drummers like Tony Royster Jr., Mark Guiliana, Dennis Chambers, Buddy Rich, Steve Gadd, Vinnie Colaiuta, Chris Coleman and Jeff Hamilton use them.

 Steve Gadd at a Billboard Osaka show I attended a few years ago.